ioccc-src/winner/faq.md

 In any event we will happily add you to the [thanks](/thanks-for-help.md) file for your help!

-And of course, an IOCCC winner may update their own entries (metadata as well as source code and any extra files) by opening a [GitHub pull request](https://github.com/ioccc-src/winner/pulls) against the master [branch](https://github.com/ioccc-src/winner/branches)
+And of course, an IOCCC entry may update their own entries (metadata as well as source code and any extra files) by opening a [GitHub pull request](https://github.com/ioccc-src/winner/pulls) against the master [branch](https://github.com/ioccc-src/winner/branches)